Best Augers and Posthole Diggers for Rocky Soil:

 XtremepowerUS-1Person Post Hole Digger V-Type 55cc, Gas One Man Auger EPA, 2 Stroke with 4 Bit set

-Seymour AUA2 Adjustable Auger with Wood Handle
+Seymour AUA2 Adjustable Auger With Wood Handle

-Unlike our first pick from XtremepowerUS, this auger is a two-man operated tool.
-It is handy, thanks to easily accessed throttle and switches control for convenient operation.
-The tool runs on a 63cc gasoline fuel tank, rotates at a speed of 183rpm, relatively affordable and is CARB/EPA certified.
+This auger, unlike our first pick from XtremepowerUS, is a two-person operation tool.
+The easy-to-use throttle and switches allow for simple operation.
+It is CARB/EPA certified and runs on a 63cc gasoline tank.
+The tool rotates at a speed 183rpm.

 Dirty Hands Tools 104306 Post Hole Digger